ggerdsen/neos/README.md

 With your partner look through `start.rb` and `near_earth_objects.rb`

 - Discuss is this 'good' or 'bad' code?
 Why?
+In the `near_earth_objects.rb` file, I think that many of these calculations could be broken down into individual methods.
+In `start.rb` I am not sure much should be change since this is more of a "runner file" (right?).
 ---

 ### Identify the responsibilities (10 min)

 With your Partner, identify the different responsibilities that exist in each file.

 - Does this adhere to SRP?
+No, the `find_neos_by_date` performs all functions for the class

 - How would you utilize encapsulation and abstraction to refactor this code?
+We could make the variables in the `find_neos_by_date` method private and write public methods to fill these variables.

 - What tools/strategies could you utilize to make this code adhere to SRP?
+Break down `find_neos_by_date` method into individual methods that each have a single responsibility.

 ---